battery waste collection

 rechargeable electric scooter battery.

-How are
+How are batteries recycled?

-• Lead acid battery recycling – Lead acid batteries are broken apart and the sulphuric acid they contain drained.
+• Lead acid battery recycling – Lead acid batteries are broken apart and the sulphuric acid they contain is drained.
 In a water bath the lead and acid separate.
 The lead is melted and used to create fresh batteries, while the acid converts into industrial chemicals or water.

 • Alkaline battery recycling – Recycling alkaline batteries (such as AA and AAA batteries), follows the same separation process.
 This isolates the zinc, manganese, steel, and any other components for reuse in new products.